Metaclosys/Admin-Panal/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Service Assignment Rollout

+The internal dashboard is transitioning to per-location service assignments.
+Follow the [rollout checklist](docs/service-assignment-rollout.md) before enabling the `NEXT_PUBLIC_USE_SERVICE_ASSIGNMENTS` flag in any environment.